-We are delivering to our local area for free - Grey Lynn - Ponsonby For Free until the end of July.
+We are currently delivering to our local area - Grey Lynn - Ponsonby For Free until the end of July.

 If your address postcode doesn't match any of the above you will see an error message when you go to pay that will look like this....

 To solve this issue ring us and let us know that you are not in our delivery zones and we will either offer to book you a driver/courier with the applicable charges.
 Or you can make an order from the 'Curbside Pickup Menu' instead and come collect your order from us.